Skip to content

 Review environments (CI)⚓︎

 To deploy review environments, we need to customize the Docker configuration.
-So that the docker containers are named depending on the branch they're built on we rename the docker directory.
-Also a script rewrites the docker-compose.yml file in order to:
+In order to name the docker containers depending on the git branch they're built on, the docker directory is renamed with the git branch name..
+A script also rewrites the docker-compose.yml file in order to:

 • provide the path to the SSL certificates